.

 Coordinate donor and campaign-related events, including kickoffs, donor receptions, and virtual briefings.

-Partner with internal communications staff and the external PR agency to ensure consistent branding and campaign messaging across all materials.
+Partner with the communications team to ensure consistent branding and messaging.

 Develop reports and dashboards to track progress toward campaign goals.